jalexvig/jalexvig.github.io/_posts/2015-09-22-jobcase-geolocation.md

 # objective

 We want to match user generated strings describing a place against documents stored on an elasticsearch server.
-Addtionally, some strings are associated with an inferred state code that is derived contextually (e.g. using the site the user is browsing).
+Additionally, some strings are associated with an inferred state code that is derived contextually (e.g. using the site the user is browsing).

 # setup